Thyssenkrupp CEO confident board will agree to Tata Steel deal

-ESSEN, Germany (Reuters) - Thyssenkrupp (TKAG.DE) Chief Executive Heinrich Hiesinger is convinced he can win over labor representatives to back a planned merger of its European steel operations with those of Tata Steel (TISC.NS).
+ESSEN, Germany (Reuters) - Thyssenkrupp Chief Executive Heinrich Hiesinger is convinced he can win over labour representatives to back a planned merger of its European steel operations with those of Tata Steel.

 Labour representatives hold half of the 20 seats on the group’s supervisory board.